WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 - Case 4.
 Perform gene anotation for the whole human exome
   - Create a gene annotation database for all single nucleotide mutations (SNPs) in whole human exome.

 - Case 5.
-Annotate the coding and noncoding variants from a list of RSID from genome-wide association studies
+Annotate RSIDs/SNP IDs from genome-wide association studies (GWAS)
-  - Make hypothesis for causal variants vs. variants that regulate genome function.
+  - Conver RSIDs to variants, and perform functional analysis on these variants using ANNOVAR

 - Case 6.
-Using T2T genome build for annotation.
+Using T2T genome build (hs1) for annotation

 ## Case 1.
 Downstream analysis of exome VCF annotation